ryanfordSLAC/DosiXchange2/README.md

 #### Maintenance

 * Periodic review of the Apple Developer console is necessary to verify the devices are registered correctly.
-Prior to loading the app to a staff member's personal device, they should change their device name to something easily identifiable (e.g., RyanFord's iPhone).
-This way, devices can be de-registered from the console by the administrator if necessary for security reasons.

 * App is now available on devices registered with SLAC MDM, in the SLAC Apps folder on your device.